What Ed taught me

 Obviously I knew Ed before he moved in with us.
 We used to go visit him every couple of weeks and I always enjoyed seeing him.
 He was, and still is, a good guy.
 But you don’t reallly know somebody until you live with them.

 At 18 I wasn’t a healthy kid.
 I’d been putting on weight for years and my diet was typical of any teenager.
 I especially enjoyed Lucozade and a bacon sandwich for breakfast, followed by a mid morning cake.
-The rest of the food I ate that followed only got worse.
+The rest of the food I ate the rest of the day only got worse.

 It didn’t help me that I broke my foot when I was 15 and spent 6 weeks sitting down doing nothing.
 I put weight on then and didn’t really lose it again properly.